 - Women should have a discussion with their doctors about the effects of early menopause and options for managing them.

-- Removal of the fallopian tubes only (salpingectomy) is being studied as an option for lowering risk in high-risk women who are not ready to remove their ovaries.
-Studies on the benefit of salpingectomy have not been completed, and at this time, it is not known if salpingectomy lowers the risk for ovarian cancer in high risk women.
+- Removal of the only () is being studied as an option for lowering risk in high-risk women who are not ready to remove their ovaries.
+Studies on the benefit of have not been completed, and at this time, it is not known if lowers the risk for ovarian cancer in high risk women.
 Consider enrolling in a research study looking at this procedure to lower cancer risk.

-- Routine ovarian cancer screening using transvaginal ultrasound and a CA-125 blood test has not shown benefit.
+- Routine ovarian cancer screening using transvaginal and a blood test has not shown benefit.
 However, some doctors still recommend screening, starting at age 30-35.